BioCryst Pharmaceuticals Inc. (BCRX) – Don’t Believe the Hype: Check The Facts

 BioCryst Pharmaceuticals Inc. (BCRX): Who are the competitors?

-The company’s main competitors (and peers) include CEL-SCI Corporation (CVM) that is trading 62.75% up over the past 12 months and Emergent BioSolutions Inc. (EBS) that is 48.09% higher over the same period.
-Sarepta Therapeutics Inc. (SRPT) is -18.05% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -8.17% from the last report on Feb 11, 2021 to stand at a total of 28.86 million short shares sold with a short interest ratio of 3.96.
+The company’s main competitors (and peers) include CEL-SCI Corporation (CVM) that is trading 45.97% up over the past 12 months and Emergent BioSolutions Inc. (EBS) that is 28.56% higher over the same period.
+Sarepta Therapeutics Inc. (SRPT) is -28.93% down on the 1-year trading charts.
+Short interest in the company’s stock has risen 7.55% from the last report on Mar 14, 2021 to stand at a total of 26.68 million short shares sold with a short interest ratio of 3.96.